-Water samples will be collected at creek sampling locations (NC1 and PIC1) as identified within Table 12.
-Water samples will be collected using a depth-integrated water sampler to pump the required volume of water commencing at the seabed up to the surface.
+Water samples will be collected at each sampling locations as identified within Table 12.
+Water samples will be collected using a depth-integrated water sampler1 to pump the required volume of water commencing at the seabed up to the surface.